zachmandeville/kokako-wiki/reference-notes/react-and-redux-boilerplate.md

 # Steps

-## 1.) create a git repo and clone it to yoru computer.
+## 1.) create a git repo and clone it to your computer.
 Then cd into that repo.
 ## 2.) initialize this repo as an npm repo
 In other words, say 'in this directory node shall live.'
 So, let's invite node in:
 `npm init -y`